audius/mahlkoenig/README.md

 without using the web interface.

 The development of this client was kindly supported by [Hemro International AG](https://www.mahlkoenig.com).
-This module is an official product and the development happens independently.
+This module is not an official product and the development happens independently.
 API breaking may happen at any given time.

 ## Setup